-4 million vulnerable people in England thought at very high risk of serious illness from coronavirus told they no longer need to 'shield'.
+4 million vulnerable people in England thought at very high risk of serious illness from the disease told they no longer need to shield.
 Lockdown restrictions in place since 5 January lifted.
-Advice to keep social contacts at low levels, work from home where possible and stay at a distance from others.
+Advice to keep social contacts at low levels, work from home where possible, and stay at a distance from others.

-Police call on public to comply with rules in run up to bank holiday and only meet in groups of six or two households outdoors after police are called to large gatherings leaving behind mountains of empty beer cans, bottles and gas canisters.
+In the run-up to the Easter holiday, the police call on public to comply with rules and only meet in groups of six or two households outdoors, after they were called to large gatherings leaving behind mountains of empty beer cans, bottles and gas canisters.